viraptor/reverse-interview/README.md

 - How do you balance technical vs business goals?
 - How do you share knowledge?
 - How big are the teams?
+- How about the growth of the teams?

 # Your Potential Coworkers